 This is going to be a very special holiday season for my family for many reasons, so we’re going to pull out all the stops when it comes to food and wine.
 Last year, I had the great privilege to sit in on a Panoplie vertical tasting at the winery just before Christmas, and the 2004 Panoplie struck me as a wine my parents would thoroughly enjoy.
 Its character is deep, lush and ripe with bittersweet chocolate, gorgeous sweet plum and profound fig notes.
 It certainly carries a “wow” factor upon first impression and only becomes more impressive with time in the glass.
 Honestly, I don’t think it matters what this wine is paired with – I’m sure it’ll please its audience regardless.

 We traditionally kick off our Christmas morning with a few bottles of bubbly to enjoy as we open presents with the whole family.
 I’m a fan of just about all bubbles, but my favorites are always on the creamy and yeasty end of the spectrum.
 My choice this year, the Mumm Napa Brut Prestige Extended Tirage, is a wonderful value in my opinion, considering the extended sur lie aging and the use of méthode traditionelle fermentation techniques.
 I love finding wines that taste more expensive than they really are, and this happens to be one of them.

 Nicole Getty, Director of Wine Club, Hospitality and Events

 The traditional Christmas feast at my family's house is a standing rib roast and Yorkshire pudding.
-We do change up the first course every year however, and we’ve settled on seared scallops with drizzled honey and apples.
-We’ll serve a 2006 Viognier (Guigal Condrieu) with the scallops and the 2006 Esprit de Beaucastel with the hearty, rich roast.
+We usually change up the first course every year but last year was such a success, we’re doing it again!
+We will be pairing seared scallops with drizzled honey and apples served with a 2008 Viognier (Halter Ranch Vineyard) and the 2004 Esprit de Beaucastel with the hearty, rich roast.

 John Morris, Tasting Room Manager